 Alerts Management Screen

-In addition, alerts can be switched off directly from the table by toggling the switch in the Status column.
-To edit an alert, click the alert’s name in the table.
+Alerts can be toggled to active or inactive status directly on the table by toggling the switch in the Status column.